 CATTLE RAISERS COMMUNITY Member Notes

-“Member Notes” is from the March 2017 issue of The Cattleman magazine.
+“New AP Chairman” is from the April 2017 issue of The Cattleman magazine.